Is 3 Days in Chiang Mai Enough?

 End with Night Market Street Food!

-After watching the sunset, take the 30-minute journey back into town for dinner.
-If it’s a Sunday, then you’re lucky!
-Head to the night Sunday Walking Market along Rachadamnoen Road in the centre of the Old City.
+After watching the sunset, make the 30-minute journey back into town for dinner.
+If it’s a Sunday, you’re in luck!
+Head to the Sunday Walking Market along Rachadamnoen Road in the centre of the Old City.
+This night market is filled with stalls selling local art, trinkets, and souvenirs, but the food court is where you really want to be, an incredible spread of street food awaits, from pad Thai and mango sticky rice to more adventurous options like insect snacks (yes, really!).

-If it’s not Sunday, don’t worry—head to the Chiang Mai Night Bazaar area where you can try out the local cuisine at very reasonable prices every night of the week.
-There’s also a pop-up Chiang Mai night market here too, regardless of the day!
+If it’s not Sunday, no worries at all, head to the Chiang Mai Night Bazaar area, where you can sample the local cuisine at very reasonable prices every night of the week.
+There’s also a pop-up night market here regardless of the day!

 Day 2: Walking with Elephants!